Jeffrey Hudson: Slavery and redemption, poverty and death

 Hudson's movements after leaving the Queen's court in late 1644, aged 25 years, are unknown.
-Within months he was on a ship captured by the Barbary pirates.
-Hudson was taken to North Africa as a slave, where he spent perhaps his next 25 years labouring.
-The date and circumstances of his rescue or redemption are not known but it was in the 1660s that several missions were sent from England to Algeria and Tunis to ransom English captives, and his first documented presence back in England was in 1669.
-No details of his captivity were recorded except one fact: he claimed to have grown to 45 in during this time, doubling his height after 30 years of age, which he attributed to the "buggery" he had regularly suffered at the hands of his captors.
+Within months, he was on a ship captured by Barbary pirates.
+Hudson was enslaved in North Africa, where he spent perhaps his next 25 years labouring.
+The date and circumstances of his rescue or redemption are not known.
+In the 1660s, several missions were sent from England to Algeria and Tunis to ransom English captives, and his first documented presence back in England was in 1669.
+No details of his captivity were recorded except that he claimed to have grown to 45 in during this time, doubling his height after 30 years of age, which he attributed to the hardships he had suffered.

 The few contemporary records of Hudson's years between 1669 and his death in 1682 consist of a few receipts for grants of money from the Duke of Buckingham and the new King.
 He did not return to the Queen's court, even after the royal Restoration in 1660 and her return at the invitation of her son, Charles II.
 She resided in London for only five years, fleeing to France during the London plague of 1665.
-She died in France in 1669, the year Hudson first reappeared in English records.
+She died in France in 1669, when Hudson first reappeared in English records.

 Hudson lived in Oakham for several years, where he was interviewed and a short record of his life made, by James Wright the antiquarian.
-In 1676 Hudson returned to London, perhaps to seek a pension from the royal court.
-He had the misfortune of arriving at a time of turbulent anti-Catholic activity, which included the "Popish Plot" of Titus Oates (also from Oakham), and was imprisoned "for a considerable time" at the Gatehouse Prison.
+In 1676, Hudson returned to London, perhaps to seek a pension from the royal court.
+He had the misfortune of arriving at a time of turbulent anti-Catholic activity, which included the "Popish Plot" of Titus Oates (also from Oakham) and was imprisoned "for a considerable time" at the Gatehouse Prison.
 Being a "Roman Catholick" was his only recorded offence, but he was not released until 1680.
 He died about two years later on an unknown date, in unknown circumstances, buried in an unmarked Catholic paupers' grave.
-A payment from Charles II in 1661 is the last record of Hudson.
+A payment from Charles II in 1681 is the last record of Hudson.